techgnosis/tanzu-gitops/velero/README.md

+# Velero

+`install-velero-cli.sh` works

+`install-velero-helm.sh` does not quite work.
+I can't figure out how to get the CA Cert part to work.

-# MinIO
+### MinIO
-MinIO is installed on K8s
+MinIO is installed on K8s at https://minio.lab.home

 ### Update `mc` client
 `mc update`